r-lib/remotes/README.md

 ### Environment variables

 * The `BITBUCKET_USER` and `BITBUCKET_PASSWORD` environment variables
-  are used for the default BitBucket  user name and password, in `install_bitbucket()`
+  are used for the default Bitbucket  user name and password, in `install_bitbucket()`

 * The `GITHUB_PAT` environment variable is used as the default GitHub